 When you’re wondering how to promote a book, you’re wondering how to sell more copies of it.

-When you’re wondering how to do self-promotion, you’re focused on doing everything you need to do without spending too much money.
+When you’re deciding how to do self-promotion, you’re focused on doing everything you need to do without spending too much money.

 Good book promotion doesn’t have to cost a fortune.

 Here are some suggestions regarding the best ways to promote a self-published book without going broke.
-In fact, many of these methods are absolutely free.
+In fact, many of these methods are cheap book promotion or absolutely free.

 1. Use Social Media

 Tweet about it.
 Promote it on Facebook.
 Social media promotion is a powerful tool that gets your book out there.

 These platforms make your Kindle book discoverable.
 Your target audience will find information about it, and they won’t have the feeling that you’re imposing your work on them.

 Remember: this is social media, so treat it like a conversation.
 You’re not there for selling.
 You’re there to connect with your audience.